 The night we were finally introduced is a blur, polaroid snapshots of memories with darkness spaced between.
 But these glimpses, combined with my sisters' recollections, provided all the information I need to know.
 Older boys gave me attention, wanted me.
-With your presence I somehow suddenly became desirable and attractive.
-You made me sick for a full 24 hours afterwards, but I didn't care.
+With your presence, I somehow suddenly became desirable and attractive.
+You made me sick for a full 24 hours afterward, but I didn't care.
 I immediately knew that I loved you, that you loved me, and that you were capable of making my dreams come true.
 I couldn't wait to be with you again.

-Over the next few years we grew closer, but slowly.
+Over the next few years, we grew closer, but slowly.
 I never got to see you as much as I wanted so I tried to take advantage of the time we had together.
 I was right about you all along.
-I became more outgoing, beautiful and funny in your presence; I was finally cool.
+I became more outgoing, beautiful, and funny in your presence; I was finally cool.
 I frequently became sick because of you, but I didn't mind - it never lasted long and I was able to return to the party.

 We had so much fun together; we grew up together.
 You introduced me to your more illicit friends, some of whom I was more attracted to than you, but even in their presence I never strayed from your side.
-I could love you all simultaneously, but in the end my allegiance lay with you.
+I could love you all simultaneously, but in the end, my allegiance lay with you.
 The others were fleeting flings, and you and I would be together forever.
 I was sure of it.